googoles/IntelligentFileManager/README.md

 ## 🙏 Acknowledgments

-- Built with [FastAPI](https://fastapi.tiangolo.com/) for the backend
+- Built with [FastAPI](https://fastapi.tiangolo.com/) for the backend API
 - Powered by [Sentence-Transformers](https://www.sbert.net/) for semantic search
 - Uses [ChromaDB](https://www.trychroma.com/) for vector storage
+- AI features by [Ollama](https://ollama.ai) for local LLM processing
+- OCR capabilities by [EasyOCR](https://github.com/JaidedAI/EasyOCR) for text extraction
 - Inspired by modern research workflows and academic needs

 ---

-**Happy Researching!** 🔬
+**Research File Manager MVP - Transform your research workflow with AI-powered file intelligence** 🔬

-For questions or support, please check the logs in `logs/app.log` or create an issue in the repository.
+*For questions, issues, or feature requests, please check the logs or create an issue in the repository.*